Unlock value from digital investments across key manufacturing functions.

 When you register for the program, you may pay in full or place a $1,500.00 non-refundable deposit to hold your place to attend the program.

-If the fee is not paid in full by June 19, 2026, you will lose your seat and non-refundable deposit.
+If full payment is not received by February 1, 2027, you will lose your seat and non-refundable deposit.

 What does the program fee include?